 - I want to change my curriculum (area of study).
 How can I do this?

-Students wishing to change their major must fill out a Curriculum Change Request and submit it to the Records Office.
-The forms are available in the Academic Advisement Center or the Records Office.
+Students wishing to change their major must fill out a Curriculum Change Request and submit it to Records & Registration.
+The forms are available in the Student Success or Records & Registration.